shibaprasadb/shibaprasadb.github.io/_posts/2025-10-04-class12-dropouts.md

 It looks far worse for West Bengal.
 But this is a total guesstimation - at best.
 Here, ‘Youth’ is proxied by the 0–14 population share in 2021.
 By 2025, this group spans roughly ages 4–18.
 It’s not a perfect match to the Class 12 eligible cohort (≈17–18 years), but directionally it reflects the size of the feeder base.

 Maharashtra leads with 58.0 students per 1,000 youth, followed by Tamil Nadu (50.0) and Uttar Pradesh (37.7).
-West Bengal sits at just 22.6 - barely ahead of Haryana (26.7).
+West Bengal sits at just 22.6 - trailing behind Haryana (26.7).

 This stark difference (58.0 for Maharashtra vs 22.6 for West Bengal) suggests one of two things: